seapagan/mchdir/docs/src/introduction.md

 `mchdir` is a command-line tool written in Rust that allows you to create a new directory and immediately change into it.
-It includes shell integration that defines an `mcd` command in your shell, simplifying directory creation and navigation.
+It includes shell integration that defines an a couple of helpful commands in your shell, simplifying directory creation and navigation.

 ## Description